tunerji/G-Rewind/README.md

 ## G-Code Overview

 G-code is the language used to instruct 3D printers and CNC machines.
 Each line of G-code consists of commands that move the machine's axes, control feed rates, and manage other functions.
 Below is a brief explanation of common G-code commands:
+The G-code used in for tests generated using Cura Slicer.
 ### Common G-Code Commands

 - **G0/G1:** Linear move.
 G0 is a rapid move, and G1 is a controlled move at a specified feed rate.